civilblur/youlag/README.md

 - ⭐ **Optimized for Video Viewing**
   - Browse your YouTube, Invidious, Piped RSS subscriptions with ease.
   - Clean, familiar video platform layout.
-  - Fullscreen viewing for videos and feed items.
+  - Fullscreen viewing for videos and articles.
   - Quickly exit videos with `Esc` key.
   - Shortcuts for external viewing: "Invidious", "YouTube", or "YouTube embed view" (for less distraction).
   - Dark mode.